 MACRO SETTING OR LENS

-While you can use a digital camera at the standard settings you can often
+While you can use a mobile device's digital camera at the standard settings you can often

 see much more detail by using the macro setting on the camera.
 A macro setting changes the focus of the camera